mahdi-shafiei/STAT-4830/section/2/notes.md

 ### Solving the System: Back to Linear Algebra

 We've seen systems like this before in linear algebra.
 There are several ways to solve such systems.
-We'll consider three direct methods in this course: Gaussian elimination, LU factorization, and QR factorization.
+We'll consider three so-called *direct methods* in this lecture: Gaussian elimination, LU factorization, and QR factorization.
 But how do we choose between them?

-> **Key Decision Point**
-> Two critical factors determine which method to use:
+Two critical factors determine which method to use:
-> 1. Computational Efficiency
+1. Computational Efficiency
->    - Number of arithmetic operations
+   - Measured by number of arithmetic operations
->    - Becomes critical with large systems
+   - Becomes critical with large systems
->    - Affects running time directly
+   - Affects running time directly
-> 2. Numerical Stability
+2. Numerical Stability
->    - How measurement errors get amplified
+   - Determines how measurement errors get amplified
->    - Critical when features are correlated
+   - Critical when features are correlated
->    - Can make fast methods unreliable
+   - Can make fast methods unreliable

->
-> The tension between these factors - and why modern practice often favors stability over raw speed - will become clear as we explore each method.
+The tension between these factors - and why practice often favors stability over raw speed - will become clear as we explore each method.

 To understand these methods and their trade-offs, let's:
 1. Work through each method on our 3×3 system
 2. See how both cost and stability scale with larger matrices
-3. Discover why forming X^TX (while tempting) can be dangerous
+3. Discover why forming $X^TX$ (while tempting) can be lead to poor numerical stability

 Let's start with Gaussian elimination: